 Intangible assets have been determined to have finite lives and are amortised on a straight-line basis over varying periods of up to 10 years, being the estimated expected lives.
 The estimated life is re-evaluated when there is objective evidence of impairment (refer to Note 2I(ii)).
-For assets that are not yet in use or subject to amortisation, such as software development costs, the impairment is assessed on an annual basis.
+For assets that are not yet in use the impairment is assessed on an annual basis.
 Finite life intangible assets include the following: